logo image

 1821 - the first landing on Antarctica was probably by the American sealer, Captain John Davis.

 1840 - Sir James Clark Ross discovered Ross Island in Antarctica, with the Island becoming a base for many explorations in the early 1900s.
-Ross had led an expedition with two Navy ships to document some of the Antarctic coast.
+Ross from the UK had led an expedition with two Navy ships to document some of the Antarctic coast.

 1892 - four steam-powered wooden whaling ships set out from Dundee to the Antarctic.
 The Blue Whales of the Antarctic were too large for them to capture, so they collected a large number of seal pelts to fund the voyage.
 The expedition included polar scientists and they discovered Dundee Island.